nhathuy25/expanding-VAE/README.md

-# Progressive Expandsion of MLP Layers in Variational Autoencoders (VAEs)
+# Progressive Expansion of MLP Layers in Variational Autoencoders (VAEs)

 ## 1. Overview